FabioChiodini/AWSDockermachine/README.md

 - noip
 - Docker-machine

+It also configure these services to run at startup

 It could also optionally (set the appropriate flag=1)  install go in the AMI

 Please run "sudo yum install -y git" in the AMI **BEFORE** launching